State College, Pennsylvania: Downtown

-Downtown bring in over two million tourists a year, and features 25 major festivals, including Arts Fest, Latin Festival, Fall Festival, and First Night festival.
+Downtown brings in over two million tourists a year, and features 25 major festivals, including Arts Fest, Latin Festival, Fall Festival, and First Night festival.
 The neighborhood is home to Schlow Library, Memorial Field, Sydney Friedman Park, MLK Plaza, the State Theater, and several murals and art installations including the Calder Way Fresco, Dreams Take Flight, and the MLK Plaza mural depicting King's 1965 speech at Penn State.

 The 2010s saw a construction boom downtown, with several mixed-use towers developed, including Rise, Metropolitan, Fraser Centre, and Here State College, and others.
 Unlike older towers, many of the newer buildings are mixed-use, with retail on the ground floor, offices on the next couple floors up, and apartments on the top floors.

 The Downtown area has seen large protests over past the couple of decades, particularly at the Allen Street Gates and the Martin Luther King Jr. Plaza.
 In recent years, marches for May Day, Black Lives Matter, trans rights, and against Israeli war crimes have taken place in the Downtown streets.